-Bald-Faced Hornets in The North Bay and East Bay Area
+Bald-Faced Hornets in The North Bay and East Bay of California

 The bald-faced hornet is actually a wasp and a relative of the yellowjacket.
 They get their name from the ivory-colored markings on their face.
 Bald-faced hornets are relatively large flying insects and will defend their nests aggressively when they feel there is a threat.
 These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans if they did not nest in structural voids, attics, and cavities associated with landscaping features.
 Worker bald-faced hornets are very active outside their nests in the daytime during the summertime, which is when they’re most often encountered by residents in the Bay Area.

 Bald-Faced Hornet Habitat